Acid reflux / heartburn

 - Stop smoking - smoking increases the production of stomach acid.

-- Reduce alcohol intake - alcohol (and cocaine) can cause inflammation of the stomach (gastritis).
+- Reduce alcohol intake - alcohol can cause inflammation of the stomach (gastritis).

 - Look at ways to reduce stress and anxiety - these can trigger more acid production.